Sampada2510/test-automation-lab/README.md

 ## Add a Test File

 Ensure that you have a file named testFile.txt in the same directory as your script or modify the path to match your file location.

+# Selenium Automation Project TDD for Formy Demo Site

+This project is built using the **Test-Driven Development (TDD)** approach to automate UI tests for the [Formy Project Demo Website](https://formy-project.herokuapp.com/) using **Java**, **Selenium WebDriver**, and **TestNG**.

+## What is TDD?

+**Test-Driven Development (TDD)** is a software development process where tests are written **before** the actual implementation.
+In the context of automation, TDD helps:

+- Clearly define expected behaviors upfront
+- Write reliable, repeatable test cases
+- Build robust and maintainable test suites

+This project demonstrates that by starting with test methods that define what the UI should do, and building the automation code around those expectations.

+## What This Project Does

+The automation covers the following scenarios:

+- **Form Submission**
+  Fills out a form and validates a success message.

+- **Autocomplete Field**
+  Enters an address using the autocomplete input and checks the value.

+- **Checkbox Interaction**
+  Selects a checkbox and verifies it’s checked.

+All tests use **explicit waits** to ensure elements are interactable, and `Thread.sleep()` has been added temporarily to visually observe each test step.

+## Tech Stack

+- Java
+- Selenium WebDriver
+- TestNG
+- Maven
+- ChromeDriver (v134+)

+## Maven Project Structure

+This is a **Maven project**, and all dependencies are managed through the `pom.xml`.

 ## Let's Connect
 Feel free to explore my projects and reach out for collaboration!